megumin00/reallyshittycalculator/README.md

-# reallyshittycalculator
+#bad calculator
-a shitty calculator
+its prettyt bad